 Private detectives gather information, conduct surveillance, and investigate abnormalities.
 They can be self-employed or work on behalf of law enforcement agencies, corporations, and investigation firms.
 These investigators take on a variety of cases, ranging from discovering secrets to recovering objects.
 By analyzing information and clues, private detectives assist customers in legal, financial, or private matters.
 Although weapons are not usually involved, confrontations with others might occur.

-The median annual salary for private detectives and investigators is $45,610 as of May 2015, according to the U.S. Bureau of Labor Statistics.
 Let's now take a look at the steps involved in becoming a private detective.

-Acquire Formal Education
+Step 1: Acquire Formal Education

 Step 1 consists of acquiring a formal education.
 While a formal education requirement is not in place for private detectives, and a high school diploma may be enough to earn an entry-level position, it is highly recommended that aspiring investigators acquire some form of postsecondary education.
 Private detectives may find degrees and coursework related to police science or criminal justice extremely useful.
 Investigators employed by corporations usually need to have experience in law or business administration and preferably a bachelor's degree.